-The Iroko project is a Kirklees Council and community collaboration aiming to understand the inequalities facing the Black African Caribbean community in Kirklees, and co-design an action plan to tackle these inequalities.
-It is led by ten external (to the council) community members of the local Black community (Iroko Ambassadors) who use their knowledge.
-Lived experience and relationships to guide and facilitate community engagement.
+The Iroko project is a Kirklees Council and community collaboration, aiming to understand the inequalities facing the Black, African and Caribbean community in Kirklees and co-design an action plan to tackle these inequalities.
+It is led by ten external (to the council) community members of the local Black community (Iroko Ambassadors) who use their knowledge, lived experience and relationships to guide and facilitate community engagement.

-The analysis of some of the information collected as a part of the Iroko project sessions #HearMyVoice, focused on sharing experiences of racism in small focus groups.
-There was a total of 63 participants and facilitators, with both participants and facilitators coming from the Black African and Caribbean community in Kirklees and ranging in age from 30-65+, each of the sessions focused on a different theme: Living, Leadership, and Legacy, and in each session, participants shared stories from their lived experiences of racism in relation to the themes.
+The analysis of some of the information collected as a part of the Iroko project sessions #HearMyVoice, concentrated on sharing experiences of racism in small focus groups.
+There was a total of 63 participants and facilitators, with both participants and facilitators coming from the Black, African and Caribbean community in Kirklees and ranging in age from 30-65+.
+Each of the sessions focused on a different theme: Living, Leadership and Legacy where participants shared stories from their lived experiences of racism, in relation to the themes.

-This analysis has begun to reveal the depth of insight available in the information collected, as well as the themes identified in the diagram above, a number of concepts also ran through multiple themes, including:
+This analysis has started to reveal the depth of insight available in the information collected, as well as the themes identified in the diagram above (which are racial identity; cultural racism; lack and empowerment; trauma and mental health; transgenerational cycles and resilience; mistrust, fear and hostility; disunity and the need for focus; personalisation and mainstreaming), a number of concepts also ran through multiple themes, including:

-o Representation, which was raised in relation to employment, education, public services, and mental health services, revealing its importance particularly in the public sphere.

-o Resilience, which was described as a 'can-do attitude' and was proudly spoken of in terms of participants' attitudes, experiences and challenges they face with being black within Kirklees.
+- Representation, which was raised in relation to employment, education, public services, and mental health services, revealing its importance, particularly in the public sphere. - Resilience, which was described as a "can-do attitude" and was proudly spoken of in terms of participants' attitudes, experiences and challenges they face, with being black within Kirklees.

-What is clear from this analysis, is that the issue of racism remains endemic, and it has been present throughout participants' whole lives, in both public and personal spaces.
-This suggests that tackling racism will require an approach that attends to both public and systematic factors such as quality and diversity policies, as well as more personal factors such as the way people think through measure such as unconscious bias training.
-A full report is available which will underpin work with the Black community.
+What is clear from this analysis, is that the issue of racism remains endemic.
+It has been present throughout participants' whole lives, in both public and personal spaces.
+This suggests that tackling racism will require an approach that attends to both public and systematic factors, such as: quality and diversity policies, as well as more personal factors, such as: the way people think, through measures, such as: unconscious bias training.
+A full report is available which will underpin work with the BAC community.